projectara/greybus-spec/source/special.rst

 This section defines three Protocols, each of which serves a special purpose in a Greybus system.

 The first is the :ref:`control-protocol`.
-Every Interface shall provide a CPort that uses the Control Protocol.
-It is used by the AP Module to notify Interfaces when connections are available for them to use.
+Interfaces may provide a CPort whose user implements the Control Protocol.
+The AP may establish a Connection between one of its Interfaces' CPorts and such CPorts.
+If it does, the AP may subsequently send Operations on that Connection to perform basic initialization of the Interface, configure it, send it notifications, and otherwise interact with the Interface at a high level.
+The AP may also use Control Connections while establishing and closing other Connections to CPorts declared in the Interface's :ref:`Manifest <manifest-description>`.

 The second is the :ref:`svc-protocol`, which is used only between the SVC and AP Module.
 The SVC provides low-level control of the |unipro|